 You are encouraged to disclose any accommodations (physical, academic, etc.) you may need while abroad as early as possible.
 Berkeley Study Abroad will work with you through the interactive process to provide reasonable accommodations to the extent possible given the realities of the country to which you will be traveling and the time at which the accommodation request is made.
 It is recommended that you reach out to the program staff and the Disabled Students Program as accommodations are determined by an individual assessment of each student.

-You are required to use the program housing arranged by Berkeley Study Abroad for all locations outside of the U.S. Housing is not provided for the San Francisco Bay Area program.
-You may not arrange for your own housing or choose independent housing unless you have extenuating circumstances and have secured written approval in advance from Berkeley Study Abroad.
+You are required to use the program housing arranged by Berkeley Study Abroad for all locations outside of the U.S. You may not arrange your housing or choose independent housing unless you have extenuating circumstances and have secured written approval in advance from Berkeley Study Abroad.
 If you have extenuating circumstances and want to request a special exception to the Housing Policy, please contact the program staff.
-Providing Berkeley Study Abroad with advance notice of your need for alternative accommodations increases the likelihood that arrangements can be made but it is not guaranteed.
+Providing Berkeley Study Abroad with advanced notice of your need for alternative accommodations increases the likelihood that arrangements can be made, but it is not guaranteed.

-For those programs with shared accommodations, program participants will be assigned rooms randomly on a same-sex basis.
+For those programs with shared accommodations, program participants will be assigned rooms and roommates randomly.
+Please note that all shared rooms are single gender (generally with single-gender bathrooms).
 Due to the complexity of program logistics, including different types of accommodations and our work with partner organizations, we are unable to accommodate roommate requests.
 Overnight guests are not allowed in program housing.

 Students with Dependents: If you are a student with dependents, you may submit a petition to waive out of program housing.
 All petitions are subject to review and decisions are final.
 We strongly suggest working with Berkeley Study Abroad staff as soon as possible.